Stream Festive Favourites with Into Film+

 8 mins

-All films are matched with supplemental film guides and resources to inject some festive cheer and fun into your learning this end of term.
-Plus, if you're a state school in England that's funded by the Department for Education, you'll have access to Into Film+ Premium, which offers even more films with which to foster the festive spirit!
+Plus, if you're a state school in England that's funded by the Department for Education, you'll have access to Into Film+ Premium, which offers an even greater selection of films.

-Last year we loved seeing how your clubs and classroom screenings were getting into the festive spirit, so don't forget to share which seasonal films and activities you'll be engaging with this December with us on X (formerly Twitter) at @intofilm_edu!
+Last year we loved seeing how your clubs and classrooms were getting into the festive spirit, so don't forget to share which seasonal films and activities you're engaging with this December via @intofilm_edu on Instagram or X (formerly Twitter).

-Still craving more festive favourites?
-Our Christmas, Humbug! playlist playfully explores the excitement and nuances of Christmas through humour, pathos, song, and resolution, using relatable examples in much-loved festive films and highlighting a range of Christmas traditions.
+And if the films below aren't enough, then our Christmas, Humbug! playlist of scenes and short highlights from various festive films playfully explores the nuances of Christmas through humour, pathos, song, and resolution, highlighting a range of different Christmas traditions.

 As you dust off your fairy lights, dig out your stocking and un-bend your twinkling star for the top of the tree, the only thing left to do to really get you in the festive mood is cosy down and watch a festive film!